 “The body of one who does a regular Abhyanga does not get affected by accidents or strenuous physical work.
 A daily Abhyanga endows one with good skin, good physique and the body becomes strong, pleasant to look at, has good lustre and is not affected by old age”.

 In the Ayurvedic textbooks, Oil bath is defined as a Dinacharya ( daily habit) for good health with certain contra-indications.
-The Abhyanga Snana is not recommended for those who are ill , exhausted , suffering from indigestion and is also prohibited for women during menstruation.
+The Abhyanga Snana is not recommended for those who are ill , exhausted , suffering from indigestion and is also prohibited for women during periods.

-The oil used for the oil bath
+The ideal oil to be used for the oil bath

-In Ayurveda , when the Acharyas refer to Taila ( oil) in the context of massage, they usually refer to sesame oil ( also known as Til tel, gingelly oil or Nalla Ennai in Tamil).
+For oil bath, in Ayurveda , when the Acharyas refer to Taila ( oil) in the context of massage, they usually refer to cold-pressed sesame oil ( also known as Til tel, gingelly oil or Nalla Ennai in Tamil).
 Plain coconut oil is not generally recommended for Abhyanga Snana as it does not have the specific dosha-balancing properties and neither does it have the skin penetrating ( teekshana) property of sesame.
 In north & east India, mustard oil is also commonly used , especially for new born baby massage.
 In South India, it is a very common folk practice to give a spoon of castor oil to drink ( on an empty stomach) , along with the oil massage to cleanse the digestive system.
 However the castor oil is generally not used for the oil massage itself.

 The Ayurvedic textbooks have given a wide range of Abhyanga oil formulations which involve extracting specific herbs in oil (kalka) and as water decoctions (kashayams) and then cooking these extracts in the base oils like sesame oil.
 This Ayurvedic protocol for manufacturing skin oils and hair oils as well, is known as “Tila Paka Veedhi”